amangrewal1/Detecting-Settlements-Without-Electricity/readme.md

 ## Overview
 Team Settlement Stalkers' final project for CS175.
+(New Repo as the other repo was privated by UCI)

 Approach: Train YOLO on combinations of bands to directly detect settlements without electricity.